Wakatipu High School: Enrolment

+Property

 The school was originally located at 68 Fryer Street in central Queenstown.
-The school relocated to a new site at 47/49 Red Oaks Drive, Frankton during the 2017/18 summer holidays.
+It was relocated to a new site at 47/49 Red Oaks Drive, Frankton during the 2017/18 summer holidays.
 Development of the new Wakatipu High School cost approximately $50 million and took place over the course of 2017.
 The school was developed with a controversial open plan design with the intention of encouraging constructive communication between students.
 Further development of the school was undertaken in 2020, with an extension of the school being completed in mid-2022 and a second gymnasium being completed at the start of 2023.

+In 2023, the maximum student capacity at the site was said to be 1,800.
+In 2024, it was forecast that continuing growth in the school roll would require that within three years, the 17 temporary classrooms that had been removed from the Frankton site following completion of property upgrades would need to be returned, unless a site for a second school could be obtained.

+Curriculum

+Wakatipu High School uses National Certificate of Educational Achievement (NCEA) based assessments; the “credits” earned from these exams go towards a student’s NCEA qualification.
+Junior students (year 9 and 10) can gain badges through their "Ākonga Passport" which recognises students for exemplifying the school's values.
+They can gain 30 points to achieve bronze, 60 points to achieve silver and 100 points to gain the gold level of the Ākonga Passport.
+To earn points, students need to consistently demonstrate 'the Wakatipu Way', a name for the school's five values; excellence, respect, resilience, inclusion, and responsibility.

+Education Review Office reports

+In 2024, the Education Review Office reported favourably on the progress that the school had made over the past three years, particularly in reading and writing in the junior school.
+Disparities in learning outcomes between boys and girls had reduced, and outcomes for Māori and Pacific students had improved.

 Houses

 Wakatipu High School uses a house system with different colours: Arthur House (blue), Duncan House (black), Fox House (red), Hay House (green), and Mackenzie House (orange).
-Within these houses are a dean and student leaders.
+Within these houses are a dean, an assistant dean, and 4-5 student leaders.
 The houses are named after historical figures from the region.